nkapre/bux-assignment/README.md

 * Java 12
 * Micronaut framework with CLI support using PicoCli
 * Jetty Websocket Client
-* SLF4JLogging is perf
+* SLF4J Logging
-* RxHttpClient
+* RxHttpClient REST operations
 * Maven

 The project is built using Maven and the project may be built using